Women's basketball recognized for effort in Touching Lives campaign

 A standout at the University of Colorado, Pebley was selected with the 21st overall pick of the 1997 WNBA Draft, where she played two seasons with the Cleveland Rockers and Utah Starzz.

 During her collegiate career at Colorado, Pebley helped lead the Buffs to a 106-24 overall record and four conference championships while earning all-conference accolades twice.
-CU earned two Sweet 16 appearances during her career, including a trip to the Elite Eight during her freshman season, as the Buffs won a school-record 30 games (30-3 overall).
-Colorado had won 25-straight games that season and finished the year ranked No. 5 nationally.
+CU earned two Sweet 16 appearances during her career, including a trip to the Elite Eight during her sophomore season, as the Buffs won a school-record 30 games (30-3 overall).
+Colorado had won 25-straight games that season and finished the year ranked No. 2 in the final AP poll.

 FOLLOW THE FROGS